Starcounter/Docs/tutorial/computed-properties/README.md

 }
 ```

-Notice that we don't have to make `FullName` editable because we will modify it from the code-behind and not the view.
+Notice that we don't have to make `FullName` writable because we will modify it from the code-behind and not the view.

 ## Compute in Code-Behind